External Ids for ANAPC4 Gene

 GeneCards Summary for ANAPC4 Gene

 ANAPC4 (Anaphase Promoting Complex Subunit 4) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and PAK Pathway.
+Among its related pathways are Immune System and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include ubiquitin-protein transferase activity and protein phosphatase binding.

 UniProtKB/Swiss-Prot for ANAPC4 Gene